 A DCFA is an agreement with a client in relation to how and when a solicitor will receive payment for their service.
 Typically a solicitor will agree to receive a percentage of their fee as a case progresses and to only be paid the balance of their fees at the end of a case, if they win.
-A DCFA may be offered for breach of contract claims.
+A DCFA may be offered for breach of contract claims and disputed debt recovery.

 What is a competitive rate?

-Consultant solicitors/lawyers are able to offer competitive hourly rates as they have lower overheads than traditional law firms.
-However, consultant solicitors are still able to offer an efficient, tech savvy and reliable service with Covid-19 compliant face to face office meetings (when necessary), remote meetings and they can also meet with you at your offices if required.
-Competitive hourly rates may be offered for DPO’s and general data protection/GDPR assistance, employment, family, defence personal injury, commerical property and commerical/corporate work.
+We offer competitive hourly rates by either a Covid-19 compliant face to face office meetings (when necessary), remote meetings and wey can also meet with you at your offices if required.
+Competitive hourly rates may be offered for resolving disputes such as your supplier has breached your contract.